sdss/datamodel/datamodel/products/md/astraVisitSlam.md

 ---

 ## Basic Information
-Results and best-fit models from the SnowWhite astra pipeline for a single star
+Results and best-fit models from the Slam astra pipeline for each visit of a single star

 ### Naming Convention
-$MWM_ASTRA/0.6.0/results/star/49/97/astraStarSnowWhite-0.6.0-62354997.fits
+$MWM_ASTRA/0.6.0/results/visit/55/69/astraVisitSlam-0.6.0-68705569.fits

 ### Releases
 DR19